infobloxopen/universal-ddi-ansible/docs/CONTRIBUTING.md

 - Please [search in the issue list](https://github.com/infobloxopen/universal-ddi-ansible/issues) and if it has not been already reported, [open a new issue](https://github.com/infobloxopen/universal-ddi-ansible/issues/new)
 - If you discover that the bug you're trying to file already exists in an issue, you can help by verifying the behavior of the reported bug with a comment in that issue, or by reporting any additional information

-## More information about contributing
+## More Information about Contributing

 - General information about setting up your Python environment, testing modules, Ansible coding styles, and more can be found in the [Ansible Community Guide](